Public Health Leadership and Practice (GRAD)

 Public Health, Master's Program (M.P.H.) — Population Health for Clinicians Concentration

-The Population Health for Clinicians concentration is designed for medical students, practicing physicians, and other clinicians who wish to increase their knowledge in public health and population science to better serve their communities.
-This concentration offers a unique interdisciplinary focus on clinical, prevention, population, and policy sciences which enable students to improve clinical environment when they complete the program.
+The Population Health for Clinicians concentration is designed for medical students, practicing physicians and other clinicians who wish to increase their knowledge in public health and population science to better serve their communities.
+This concentration offers a unique interdisciplinary focus on clinical, prevention, population and policy sciences which enable students to improve prevention science and the clinical environment when they complete the program.
 This concentration is available only in a full-time, residential format.

 Course Requirements